-For robust learning, we utilized data augmentation, such as drop-out of pixels (maximum of 2x2 size, less than 70 distributed across the image), added Gaussian noise, and jittered the image (randomize the brightness, contrast, saturation, and hue).
-These augmentations were enabled 20 percent of the time each epoch and the gain of the jitter was set at 0.08.
+For robust learning, we utilized data augmentation such as random drop-out of pixels, Gaussian noise, and random brightness, contrast, and saturation.
 We also expanded the initialization space so that the network could reach the same target location from various initial positions as shown in Fig. 5.
-This effectively enabled the network to recover from mistakes when it deviated from its hero path, and it enabled the network to reach various goal locations from any reasonable initialization position.
-Data augmentation and expanding the initialization region was crucial to achieving good performance in real-life experiments and in simulation.
+This effectively enabled the network to recover from mistakes when it deviated from its hero path [26].
+These techniques were crucial to generalizing well to unseen environments.